chase-moskal/xiome/readme.md

   models are the brains behind components.
   models coordinate state for components to render.
   models act as a liaison between components and the backend.
+  models are objects that have properties and functions for the components to use.
   often, models are locally caching information loaded from the backend.
-  there's only one instance of each model on the page.
+  there's only one instance of each model on the whole page.
-  models coordinate for components on a page-wide level.
+  models coordinate everything for components on a page-wide level.
-  generally, we want components to be dumb, leaving the smart logic to the models.
+  generally, we want components to be dumb renderers, leaving the smart logic up to the models.

 ### backend
 - `feature/api/`
   here's where you'll find the api services.
-  a service is a segment of the api, that has its own auth policy.
+  a service is part of the api. it exposes a bunch of functions.
+  each service has its own auth policy.
-  an auth policy a bouncer, that only lets certain users use the service.
+  an auth policy is like a bouncer at a nightclub — it decides which users get access to the service's exposed functions.
-  here in the api directory, you'll also find definitions for the database tables.
+  here in the api directory, you'll find other backendy-things, like database table definitions and whatnot.

 ### testing
+- `feature/coolfeature.test.ts`
+  this is where we practice test driven development.
+  we're seriously trying to get better at this.
 - `feature/testing/`
-  this is where testing setup, utilities, and mocks belong.
+  this is where we keep utilities and mocks and stuff for the tests to use.

 <br/>

 ## ⚔️ how to survive within the xiome onion

 if you think about xiome like an onion, you'll notice some distinct layers.
-each layer has its own little landscape of concepts and tools you'll need to learn to get anything done.
+each layer has its own little landscape of concepts and tools you'll need to learn, if you want to get anything done.

-### components — *what users interact with*
+### components — *html/css/js that users interact with*
 - learn about modern web development
   - learn about web components
   - learn about the shadow dom
   - learn about css custom properties, and css parts
   - learn https://lit.dev/
-- learn about `ops`
+- learn about xiome's `ops`
   - the components commonly use a system called `ops` for loading spinners
   - anything that needs a loading spinner (many things) uses `ops`
   - they're everywhere